kgd-al/amaze/docs/src/usage/sb3.rst

 adding our own tensorboard callback and also using the optimal reward to stop as soon as the agent is behaving optimally.

-.. kgd-literal-include:: 25-33
+.. kgd-literal-include:: 31-44
     :pyobject: train

-Finally, we create the sb3 model, using the dedicated wrapper :meth:`~amaze.extensions.sb3.sb3_controller`, by providing, first, the type of underlying model (one of :meth:`~amaze.extensions.sb3.compatible_models`) and, afterwards, the usual parameters.
+Finally, we create the sb3 model, using the dedicated wrapper :meth:`~amaze.extensions.sb3.sb3_controller`, by providing the robot data and the of underlying model type (one of :meth:`~amaze.extensions.sb3.compatible_models`) and, afterwards, the usual parameters.
 Then after setting up the logger and letting the training process run its course, we perform a final step of the callback to render the final